atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 thi: Journey" TO London, i&j
 P
-st ’afford to spend ten shillings, aye, twert i st ty, to their one : this comes of youf st holding up your head higher than st your neighbours. — People who have st but a little, Mrs. Selby, should live st within their rn^ieans, and not copy st high ffowni gentry, who never knew st what they would be at themfelves4 st and therefore I donst know how you st should, who, though you did all you st could tofimitate them, were no more st like them than a raven is like a fwani f st And yet it was nothing but My Lady and Your Ladyship, from morning 4 st tonight— — Lady Lumley does this, ’* i st and st Lady Lumley does that" * — God st forgive me!
+st ’afford to spend ten shillings, aye, twert i st ty, to their one : this comes of youf st holding up your head higher than st your neighbours. --People who have st but a little, Mrs. Selby, should live st within their rn^ieans, and not copy st high ffowni gentry, who never knew st what they would be at themfelves4 st and therefore I donst know how you st should, who, though you did all you st could tofimitate them, were no more st like them than a raven is like a fwani f st And yet it was nothing but My Lady and Your Ladyship, from morning 4 st tonight----Lady Lumley does this, ’* i st and st Lady Lumley does that" * --God st forgive me!
 Mrs. Selby, but I look st upon myself as good as my Lady st Lumley every day I rise, and, per st haps, have as much to spend; and yet, heaven be praised I. I have nei st there
 /
 1